zkytony/dot-module-sara-uw/README.md

 SARA repos you were given access to.
 The installer will setup these forks for you automatically.

-1. Make sure `git` is installed on your system
+1. Make sure `git` is installed on your system.

 1. Make sure that you have access to the SARA git repositories from the system you are running the installer on.